obsidianmd/obsidian-help/en/Licenses and payment/Obsidian Credit.md

 4. Proceed to pay for the credit with any of the supported payment methods.

 > [!Note] Sales tax
-> Any applicable sales tax will be charged when you make a purchase of a product, such as Obsidian Sync, not when you buy Obsidian Credit.
+> Any applicable [[sales tax]] will be charged when you make a purchase of a product, such as Obsidian Sync, not when you buy Obsidian Credit.
 >
 > If you plan to cover auto-renewals with your credit, please keep this factor in mind.

 ## Gifting

-Although using Obsidian for personal use is completely free of charge, you can give the gift of Obsidian to someone to help them get an add-on service like [[Introduction to Obsidian Sync|Obsidian Sync]], or to get a [[Commercial license|Commercial license]] so they can use Obsidian for work.
+Although Obsidian is completely free for personal use, you can give the gift of Obsidian Credit to help someone get an add-on service like [[Introduction to Obsidian Sync|Obsidian Sync]] or a [[Commercial license|Commercial license]] for using Obsidian at work.

+Please note that Obsidian Credit **cannot** be re-gifted once claimed.
+The original recipient will not be able to transfer or share it with others.

 ## Give Obsidian Credit